WPmercs/word-count-and-limit/readme.txt

 5. The output for the format : `#input`/`#max` characters, `#left` left | `#words` words (when over the limit)

 == Changelog ==

+= 1.2 =
+* Fixed wrong post type display in option page
+* Fixed the wrong condition set to get the options in option page
+* Changed the way the user is notified when over the limit (now fires when submitting, not on hovering the publish div)
+* Fixed some typos in fr tanslation

 = 1.1 =
 * Improved the characters and word count system